Skip to contents

 zeta.HB

-Number of conserved hypotheses of the Holm-Bonferroni procedure with parameter lambda
+Number of conserved hypotheses by the Holm-Bonferroni procedure with parameter lambda

 zeta.trivial